Good Wi-Fi coverage requires planning

 What do the planning bring me?

-Simply put, it saves you all the potential trouble that threatens without proper Wi-Fi coverage.
+Simply put, it saves you all the potential trouble that comes without proper Wi-Fi coverage.
 With planning the Wi-Fi-coverage you can save yourself this trouble.
 Imagine that after the building is finished, you find that the user of the building is dissatisfied and you would have to change the position of the access points or their number.
 This requires other ways of network cables, which are often laid under plaster.
 The new ceiling/wall would have to be reopened and closed.
-Fire protection may no longer be given, other switches are needed and during the conversion work is often not done or only to a limited extent… The list could be expanded as desired and yet the solution is very simple: the Wi-Fi coverage has to be planned.
+Fire protection may no longer be given, other switches are needed and during the conversion work is often not done or only to a limited extent… The list is long yet the solution is very simple: the Wi-Fi coverage has to be planned.

 Planning helps you choose the right accesspoints